 - wrap style tops

-Basically, any casual top or tee that with some playful or flirty detail is fun to wear in Vegas.
+Basically, any casual top or tee with some playful or flirty detail is perfect to wear in Vegas.

 Vegas is a place to relax and have some grown-up fun, so why not wear something a little bit more exciting – go for it!